CMS-HGCAL/TestBeam/README.md

-CMS HGCal Testbeam Analysis Framework(OUTDATED, new documentation is under preparation)
+CMS HGCal Testbeam Analysis Framework

 =============================================
 * This new branch is to be used for analysing data from 2017 test beam.